Friends of Dothill Local Nature Reserve

 Tee Lake autumn 2019

 Junior Friends of the Reserve from Dothill Primary, planting holly with Tristan from Small Woods and our volunteer Mike - 02/12/19.

 Many hands make light work - well done everyone!

-Sat 30th November (also see previous pic).
-The new hedge will grow up where the iron railings was removed, so the gaps will now fill up with a nice 'living fence'.
+Sat 30th November.
+The new hedge will grow up where the iron railings were removed, so the gaps will now fill up with a nice 'living fence'.

 Volunteers doing some coppicing work - 19/11/19, which extends the tree's life and lets in valuable light for woodland plants and animals.

 The last of the railings from the brook called The Drain - 05/11/19.

 Work has begun on the new wetland area by the Wellingtonia trees - 05/11/19.